kanboard/kanboard/doc/plugin-registration.markdown

 Dependency Injection Container
 ------------------------------

-Kanboard use Pimple, a simple PHP Dependency Injection Container.
+Kanboard uses Pimple, a simple PHP Dependency Injection Container.
 However, Kanboard can register any class in the container easily.

 Those classes are available everywhere in the application and only one instance is created.